-Looking for a unique countertop material?
-Thinking about butcher block?
-Wondering how to maintain it or make your own?
+Looking for a unique countertop material for your kitchen?
+Thinking about butcher block and wondering how to maintain it or make your own?

 We’re talking all things butcher block countertops today and how you can incorporate them into your kitchen.

-This post is focusing on butcher block countertops, but when deciding on countertops for your kitchen, there are a lot of different materials you can go with.
-While the options can sometimes be a little overwhelming, we’ve put together a guide to all of them HERE so you can see which one best fits your design style and life.
+When deciding on countertops for your kitchen, there are a lot of different materials you can go with.
+While all the options are usually overwhelming, we’ve put together a guide to all of them HERE so you can see which one best fits your design style, life and budget.

 In this farmhouse style kitchen by Making Our Haven, they contrasted the white kitchen with a butcher block island countertop, which is a great option if you want to combine butcher block and quartz or granite.

 Another aspect to consider when using butcher block countertops is that they need to be refinished and properly sealed so that it’s safe for your kitchen.
 The benefit of that is you can use your countertops much like you would use a cutting board and sand it down every couple of years.

 Chris Loves Julia shared how they refinished the butcher block island in their home a few years ago HERE.
 They walk you through each step in refinishing them yourselves and it’s a great resource for when your countertops need a little love.